simonpercic/WaterfallCache/README.md

 - an ```Observable<Long>``` that emits the current time

+#### RxTime
+You can use [RxTime](https://github.com/simonpercic/RxTime) as a complementary library that provides the current UTC time from the internet to serve as your time provider.
+That way the values are ensured to expire correctly, even if you are caching them for a longer period of time (which can span device deep sleep or even device restarts).

 ## Sample application
 See the included sample application to see a practical example of usage.